Once in a Lifetime (Talking Heads song): Legacy

 In 2000, NPR named "Once in a Lifetime" one of the 100 most important American musical works of the 20th century.
-In 2016, the Rock and Roll Hall of Fame listed it as one of the "500 Songs that Shaped Rock and Roll", and Malcolm Jack wrote in The Guardian that the song "is a thing of dizzying power, beauty and mystery [...] it sounds like nothing else in the history of pop."
-In 2018, the musician Travis Morrison appeared on NPR's All Songs Considered, where he selected "Once in a Lifetime" as a "perfect song" and said: "The lyrics are astounding; they are meaningless and totally meaningful at the same time.
+In 2016, the Rock and Roll Hall of Fame listed it as one of the "500 Songs that Shaped Rock and Roll", and Malcolm Jack wrote in The Guardian that it was "a thing of dizzying power, beauty and mystery" that "sounds like nothing else in the history of pop".
+When the musician Travis Morrison appeared on NPR's All Songs Considered, he selected "Once in a Lifetime" as a "perfect song" and said: "The lyrics are astounding; they are meaningless and totally meaningful at the same time.
 That's as good as rock lyrics get."

 Rolling Stone ranked "Once in a Lifetime" number 28 on its 2021 list of "The 500 Greatest Songs of All Time".
 In 2023, the Australian songwriter David Bridie wrote that it was the "most perfect song of all time", writing that it was "cool and edgy" and yet could be played in supermarkets.
 In the same year, American Songwriter named it the third-best Talking Heads song, and Record World called it "a polyrhythmic journey through his heart of darkness ... the vocal intensity and melodic beauty are enthralling".
+In 2026, CBS included it in its list of the 250 essential American songs of the past 250 years.

 In 1989, Spin readers voted the "Once in a Lifetime" video the sixth-best of the 1980s.
 In 2003, the BBC critic Chris Jones described the video as "hilarious" and "as compelling as it was in 1981".
 In 2021, Rolling Stone named it the 81st-best music video.
 "Weird Al" Yankovic recreated it in the music video for his 1989 song "UHF", with a similar suit and dance.
 In 1996, Kermit the Frog performed "Once in a Lifetime" on Muppets Tonight while wearing Byrne's "big suit" and mimicking his dances from Stop Making Sense.